/ tool-comparisons / MongoDB vs SQLite for Solo Developers

 MongoDB stores data as flexible JSON-like documents instead of rows in tables.
 This means you can throw a JavaScript object at it and it saves without needing a predefined schema.
 For rapid prototyping, this flexibility is appealing.
 You do not need to write migrations every time your data shape changes.

 MongoDB Atlas provides a free tier that is genuinely useful.
-512 MB of storage, shared cluster, and enough capacity for a small application.
+The M0 free tier gives you 512 MB of storage on a shared cluster, enough capacity for a small application.
 The managed service handles backups, updates, and monitoring.
 For a solo developer, not managing database infrastructure is a big plus.

 The trade-off is that MongoDB's flexibility can become a liability.
 Without schema enforcement, data inconsistencies creep in over time.
 Queries that would be simple JOINs in SQL require aggregation pipelines that are verbose and harder to debug.
 As your application grows, you might find yourself wishing for the structure that a relational database provides.